 Lapatinib is a tyrosine kinase inhibitor that blocks the effects of the HER2 protein and other proteins inside tumor cells.
-It may be used to treat patients with HER2-positive breast cancer that has progressed following treatment with trastuzumab.
+It may be used with other drugs to treat patients with HER2-positive breast cancer that has progressed after treatment with trastuzumab.

 PARP inhibitors are a type of targeted therapy that block DNA repair and may cause cancer cells to die.
 PARP inhibitor therapy is being studied for the treatment of triple-negative breast cancer.